Vietnam.vn - Nền tảng quảng bá Việt Nam

 Protective measures

-Skin cancer is highly preventable.
-WHO recommends the following measures to protect skin and eyes from overexposure to UV rays.
+Skin cancer is largely preventable.
+The WHO recommends the following measures to protect the skin and eyes from excessive exposure to UV rays.

-• Limit time outdoors in the midday sun.
+• Limit your time outdoors during the midday sun.

 • Wear protective clothing.